jd-solanki/anu/docs/guide/components/textarea.md

 <!-- 👉 Height -->
 ::::card Height

 You can adjust the height of ATextarea component by providing `height` prop with the value of valid height class.
+You have to prefix `!` to override the default height for using custom height.

 :::code DemoTextareaHeight
 <<< @/components/demos/textarea/DemoTextareaHeight.vue